Leveraging Clinical Psychology in Change Management: A Synergistic Approach

 Use data analytics and qualitative feedback to tweak strategies as needed.
 For instance, if resistance persists, additional engagement sessions, leader encouragement or communication campaigns might be warranted.

-Step 4: Foster a Growth Mindset
+Step 4: Foster Constructive Cognition

 Encourage employees to view change as an opportunity for growth rather than a threat.
+Using a cognitive behavioural approach, ‘constructive self-talk’ can be utilised to be positioned as communication phrases

 Share success stories and celebrate small wins to build momentum and confidence.